25prabhu10/notes/docs/Languages/JavaScript/React/React.md

    - All other package managers such as `yarn` and `pnpm` also use the same `package.json` file

-4. Create a `public` directory which will contain all the static assets, such as the main `index.html` file, images, `manifest.json`, `robots.txt`, etc.
+4. Create a `public` directory which will contain all the static assets, such as the main `index.html` file, images, `manifest.json`, `robots.txt`, etc...

 5. Create an `index.html` file inside the `public` directory.
 This is an HTML shell page that the browser loads, which react will utilize to render your app.
 An example of HTML markup of `index.html` is show below: